Boston-Software-Crafters/website/slack.md

 sidebar_sort_order: 200
 ---

-Boston Python has a Slack workspace for online discussions.
+Boston Software Crafters has a Slack workspace for online discussions.

 [Sign up to join us!](https://slack.bostonpython.com) As always, we expect all members to abide by our [code of conduct](code-of-conduct.md).